With Drake Law School's Accelerated JD/Summer Start Program, you can get a jump start on law school and graduate in two and a half years.

 The Summer Start Program offers many benefits, including:

-Participants have the flexibility to enroll in an upper-level class during the fall semester of their first year and graduate one semester early if they elect to take courses in additional summers.
+Participants have the flexibility to graduate one semester early if they elect to take courses in additional summers.

 This course helps incoming students develop core analytical, reading, and writing skills necessary for success in law school.
 Students will learn how to brief a case, identify rules from court cases, apply rules to new fact situations, and communicate this application on law school exams.

-Faculty: Keith Miller, Ellis and Nelle Levitt Distinguished Professor of Law
+Faculty: Erin Lain, Associate Dean and Professor of Law

 Financial aid is available.
 Students must file the FAFSA and complete a Drake University summer financial aid form, which will be sent to confirmed students via email.